An Observation Log of My Fiancée Who Calls Herself a Villainess: Anime

 An anime television series adaptation was announced on May 12, 2025.
 The series will be produced by Ashi Productions and directed by Junichi Yamamoto, with Akiko Inoue handling series composition and episode screenplays, Miki Matsumoto designing the characters, and Yuki Hayashi, Luke Standridge and Asa Taylor composing the music.
-It is set to premiere in 2026.
+It premiered on April 6, 2026, on Tokyo MX and other networks.
+The opening theme song is "La Fleur", performed by Airi Miyakawa, and the ending theme song is "Magic", performed by RLOEVO.
+Crunchyroll is streaming the series.